suryajeetlondhe/flutter_interview_questions/README.md

 Use Expanded when you want a widget to take space dynamically.
 Works only in flex containers (Row, Column, Flex).
 Helps in building adaptive layouts easily.

+---

-67)How do you handle user input in Flutter?
+67) How do you handle user input in Flutter?
 In Flutter, user input is usually handled using form fields like TextField, along with a controller like TextEditingController to get or modify the input.

 🧠 Example: